DanielOaks/docstest-starwars/tutorial.md

 });
 ```

 This loops through each character from the result and prints it out.
+You can use this to see which attributes you want to display in your table.

-Instead of just printing the characters, let's create a row for each.
-The easiest way to do this would be to make it from a string, above.
-But creating HTML elements from API data can introduce vulnerabilities, so let's do this in a smarter way.
+Now instead of just printing the characters, let's create a row for each one:

 ```js
 let rows = [];